3dl3rw0lf/Typora-foresee-theme/Readme.md

 ## Personalities

-Modify code in XXX-light(dark).css so that you can make your own personal style
+Modify code in XXX_light(dark).css so that you can make your own personal style

 ```css
 :root {